 Still, these are the new home expenses that can really blow your budget and cause many, many a headache.

 Just as the term suggests, a home’s foundation is what it is built on.
 As the general contractor on This Old House, Tom Silva, says: “Without a good one, you’re sunk.”
-Many older homes can have foundation issues, ranging from settling which is fairly common, to larger cracks that need to be addressed immediately.
+Many older homes can have foundation issues ranging from settling which is fairly common, to larger cracks (which you should address) immediately.
 If your home inspector suggests bringing out a structural engineer to examine the foundation, it may be worth it for the peace of mind.

 The roof is extremely important, as it protects your home from the elements; namely: rain.
 The life cycles of a roof varies based on the type of roof and the manufacturer.
-General consensus is that if they are well-maintained, roofs can last 15-20 years.
+If well maintained, roofs last 15-20.
 However, they are expensive to replace, often costing $10,000 or more.
 This is why when purchasing a home, it’s important to have an estimate on the roof’s remaining life, so you can begin saving for that eventual expense.

 You’ve found the perfect house… perhaps you even wanted a wooded lot!
 Trees close to the home can be helpful in keeping the home cool in the summers, thereby helping with the electricity bill.
 But if the trees are unhealthy or too close, it will take just one major storm for you to incur roof damage.
 Many times if a branch or tree interferes with a power line, the power company will come and remove it for no charge — just be sure to ask!